ESP32 — ESP-IDF v6

 winget install Espressif.EIM

-# Or install the CLI-only version (for headless/automation use)
+# CLI-only version (for automation use)

 winget install Espressif.EIM-CLI

-WinGet not installed?
+WinGet not available?

 Verify EIM installed correctly: